JerryLiu0415/cs304project/README.md

 ## CPSC 304 Project Repository

 # Plan
-1. Finish CreateAndPopulateDBMain.java by creating tables and inserting tuples.
+1a.
+Finish CreateAndPopulateDBMain.java by creating tables and inserting tuples.
-   AA
+1b.